 NurOwn is made of mesenchymal stem cells — a type of cell that can transform into other types of cells.
 NurOwn’s stem cells are collected from the patients themselves and then transformed into cells that secrete neurotrophic factors, which boost nerve tissue growth.

 UCI will join Massachusetts General Hospital in Boston and California Pacific Medical Center in San Francisco, as recently announced by Brainstorm, and become the third U.S. center to enroll patients in the planned Phase 3 NurOwn study.

 Brainstorm plans to enroll about 200 patients in the trial.
 Its primary objective is to see if NurOwn can improve functional impairment using the ALS Functional Rating Scale-Revised, or ALSFRS-R.

-Researchers will also invite patients who responded well to NurOwn in the Phase 2 ALS trial (NCT02017912) to enroll in the Phase 3 study.
+Researchers will optimize patient population to include the patient profiles that seemed to respond better to NurOwn in the Phase 2 ALS trial (NCT02017912).
 The Phase 2 trial assessed the safety and efficacy of NurOwn using ALSFRS-R and slow vital capacity, a measure of breathing capacity.

 Based on positive results from the Phase 2 trial, NurOwn was shown to provide meaningful benefits compared to placebo.
 It was also considered safe and well tolerated by patients.

 Dr. Namita Goyal will be UCI’s principal investigator.
 Goyal is an associate clinical professor of neurology in UCI’s Department of Neurology.
 She specializes in neuromuscular medicine, neurology, and electrodiagnostic medicine.